6 Simple Ways To Calm Your Highly Sensitive Nervous System

 Having a dedicated space allows you to retreat from the noisy world and recharge your batteries.
 Remember, your sanctuary is a reflection of your needs.

 Don’t be afraid to personalise it with calming colours, comfortable textures, and objects that bring you joy.
-For example:

 • Lighten Up: Opt for soft, diffused lighting instead of harsh overhead bulbs.
 Consider using dimmer switches or Himalayan salt lamps to create a warm ambience.